zbryikt/ui-choices/README.md

 ##### Exclusive Buttons

-add "alone" attribute in choice tag then the tag will de-toggled when other button is toggled.
+add "fallback" attribute in choice tag then the tag will de-toggled when other button is toggled.
+It will be toggled while no other buttons is toggled.

     <choices ng-model="my-choices" btn-type="btn-link">
-      <choice value="bike",alone> Bike
+      <choice value="bike",fallback> Bike
       <choice value="car"> Car
       <choice value="trunk"> Trunk
     </choices>